-In accordance with the requirements of ORS 659.630, parental leave will be granted upon the request of a faculty member.
+In accordance with the requirements of OFLA, FMLA, and Paid Leave Oregon (effective September 3, 2023), parental leave will be granted upon the request of a faculty member.
 The faculty member shall provide written notice of the dates of intended parental leave.
-This notice must be received by the College at least 30 days before the anticipated date of birth or the date of physical custody of an adopted child under six years of age.
-In the event of premature birth, maternal incapacity due to birth rendering her unable to care of the child, or the unanticipated taking of custody of an adopted child, the faculty member shall give the College notice of revised dates of parental leave within seven days after birth or taking custody.
+This notice must be received by the College at least 30 days before the anticipated date of birth or the date of placement of an adopted child under six years of age.
+In the event of premature birth, maternal incapacity due to birth rendering them unable to care for the child, or the unanticipated placement of an adopted child, the faculty member shall give the College notice of revised dates of parental leave within seven days after birth or placement.
 In order to reduce the impact on operations of the College, including staffing requirements and class offerings, informal notification should be provided as soon as is practical.
-Parental leave will be for 12 weeks in duration.
-Faculty will receive one-half of their contractual salary amount during the parental leave.
-In no event shall the parental leave extend beyond one year from the date of birth.
+Parental leave will be for 12 weeks in duration, and two additional weeks of leave for limitations related to pregnancy, childbirth or related medical condition, including but not limited to lactation for a total of 14.